Chart Color Schemes

 Darwin City's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Darwin City, with very low prevalence of common health conditions across all age groups.
-Private health cover rate is high at approximately 56% of the total population (~4,520 people), compared to 61.3% across Greater Darwin.
+The rate of private health cover is high at approximately 56% of the total population (around 4,524 people), compared to 61.3% across Greater Darwin.

 Mental health issues and asthma are the most common medical conditions in the area, affecting 5.2 and 5.0% of residents respectively.
-82.6% of residents declare themselves completely clear of medical ailments, compared to 79.9% across Greater Darwin.
-The area has 9.0% of residents aged 65 and over (719 people), lower than the 11.0% in Greater Darwin.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+A significant majority, 82.6%, report being completely clear of medical ailments, compared to 79.9% across Greater Darwin.
+The area has 9.0% of residents aged 65 and over (719 people), which is lower than the 11.0% in Greater Darwin.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health